 Then finally I watched This Week - the final ever episode.
 It seems odd that it's ending given how increasingly popular it's been getting.
 It has a weird blend of incredibly light-hearted satire and serious political discussion.
 A very enjoyable show to watch.
 All centred around Andrew Neil's part-poetic, part-comedic introductions and segues.

 Some of the scripted feature pieces on the show are truly awful (they excelled themselves in that regard with the Grease satire last night), but they're done in that knowing way where they're self-aware of how awful it is.
 So it's almost self-satire.
-Very British in way.
+Very British in a way.
 I'm sure they'll try to replace the show with something else similar now, but they won't get the tone right.

 Thursday, July 18, 2019